pymupdf/PyMuPDF/docs/document.rst

     .. method:: insert_pdf(docsrc, from_page=-1, to_page=-1, start_at=-1, rotate=-1, links=True, annots=True, show_progress=0, final=1)

+      * Changed in v1.19.3 - as a fix to issue `#537 <https://github.com/pymupdf/PyMuPDF/issues/537>`_, form fields are always excluded.

       PDF only: Copy the page range **[from_page, to_page]** (including both) of PDF document *docsrc* into the current one.
 Inserts will start with page number *start_at*.
 Value -1 indicates default values.
 All pages thus copied will be rotated as specified.
 Links and annotations can be excluded in the target, see below.
 All page numbers are 0-based.

       :arg docsrc: An opened PDF *Document* which must not be the current document.
 However, it may refer to the same underlying file.